Misfits (TV series)

-Misfits is a British science fiction comedy-drama television show that aired on E4.
+Misfits is a British science fiction comedy-drama television programme that aired on E4.
 The show premiered on 12 November 2009 and concluded on 11 December 2013 in its fifth series.
 Misfits is about a group of young offenders sentenced to work in a community service programme who obtain supernatural powers after a strange electrical storm.

 Production

-The first series of Misfits started broadcasting in the U.K. on 12 November 2009 on E4 and was produced by Clerkenwell Films.
-The show aired in Australia in 2010 on ABC2, and in New Zealand, it screened on FOUR.
-In June 2011, it was made available online in the United States via Hulu, where it became one of the service's most-watched series.
+The first series of Misfits started broadcasting in the UK on 12 November 2009 on E4 and was produced by Clerkenwell Films.
+The programme aired in Australia in 2010 on ABC2, and in New Zealand, it screened on FOUR.
+In June 2011, it was made available online in the United States via Hulu, where it became one of the service's most-watched programmes.

 Recording for the second series began on 24 May 2010, next to Southmere Lake, Thamesmead, Bexley, Southeast London.
 The second series aired from 11 November 2010 to 16 December 2010 on E4.
-A Christmas special, written by Howard Overman, featuring the first series's main cast, was broadcast on E4 in December 2010.
+A Christmas special, written by Howard Overman, featuring the first series’ main cast, was broadcast on E4 in December 2010.
 The first series won the 2010 BAFTA Television Award for Best Drama Series.
 The third series began airing on 30 October 2011, and ended on 18 December 2011.
 The fourth series premiered in October 2012, and the fifth in October 2013.

 Southmere community centre was used as a filming location for Misfits.

 Marketing

-The first series was accompanied by an online viral marketing, on social networking websites such as Facebook and Twitter.
+The first series was accompanied by online viral marketing on social networking websites such as Facebook and Twitter.
 For example, in a British first, the characters Simon and Kelly tweeted during the initial transmission of each episode, with the content of the tweets provided by writers Sam Liefer and Ben Edwards under the direction of lead writer Howard Overman and executive producer Petra Fried.
 These tweets and other website postings provided additional narrative material and, amongst other things, did not ultimately reveal the identity of a key character who appeared only in episode six.
 Since then other characters have appeared, such as Rudy Wade and Alisha Daniels, as well as a fan-based "observer" character named "That Guy".
 Additional strategic components included direct-to-YouTube video clips and an online game based on the show.